 Note: These stations are located on fixed or mobile ships, fixed or anchored platforms, and drifting platforms and ice floes.

-Location and composition

 2.3.3.6 Each fixed sea station should be located so as to provide data which are representative of the marine area.
 As a minimum, observations should be made at the main synoptic times.
 The observations should include as many meteorological elements of a full synoptic report as possible.